 - May not participate in or attend practices for extracurricular events such as bands, choirs, traveling groups, plays, concerts, contests, sports events, recitals of other students, or any on-campus individual or group performances.

 - May not attend away University or Academy athletic contests.

 Any appeals for exceptions to this policy because of extenuating circumstances should be submitted in writing to the Academic Committee through the Registrar or the Vice President for Academic Affairs.

 Students whose cumulative GPA is adequate but whose semester grade point average falls below the standard for Good Academic Standing will be placed on Academic Alert.
 These students will be contacted by their academic advisor at the beginning of the semester in which they were placed on Academic Alert to provide guidance and accountability.

 A student who earns a cumulative grade point average below Good Academic Support is placed on Academic Warning for one semester.
 This is to help the student evaluate his or her position and take corrective action to improve his or her academic status.
 These students are strongly encouraged to work with a tutor (see Academic Success Program) during that semester.
-Any student on Academic Warning will be limited to an academic load of 12 to 14 semester hours.
+Any student on Academic Warning will be limited to an academic load of no more than 15 semester hours.
 Academic Warning includes automatic activities ineligibility as defined above.